ronny/infiniscroll/README.md

 Infinite scrolling pagination.
 Loads next page as you scroll.

-Based on https://github.com/Elkfox/Ajaxinate with this modifications:
+Based on https://github.com/Elkfox/Ajaxinate with these modifications:

 - TypeScript code base
 - uses standard `fetch` API instead of `XMLHttpRequest` ("ajax")